1610ayush/my-ecomm-store/README.md

-E-commerce website built using Next.js integrated with stripe checkout for payments.
+E-commerce website built using Next.js, integrated with stripe checkout for payments.
+We can add items to cart and update our cart.

 You can see this website live on https://my-ecomm-store-rose.vercel.app/